JamesMcDaniel04/Plexity_SDK/docs/sdk-python.md

 - `use_microsoft_cli=True` delegates the query to the Microsoft GraphRAG CLI (optionally pass CLI overrides via `microsoft_cli`).
 - Set `use_microsoft_cli=False` or omit the flag to force the native orchestrator engine.
 - All options accepted by `PlexityClient.search_graphrag` can be forwarded to `GraphRAGClient.search` as keyword arguments.
+- `GraphRAGClient` automatically probes the orchestrator for enterprise and incremental job routes.
+Call `validate_backend_support()` to inspect capabilities or pass `validate_backend_support=False` when working with mock clients.

 Additional helpers: